farheen-shaikh530/farheen-shaikh530/README.md

 ## Hi, I'm Farheen 👋

 A Research Science enthusiast who builds data-heavy LLM applications and Insights.
-Keen focus on feature engineering, Agentic RAGs retrieval, and inference optimization has enabled me to deliver scalable and accurate dashboards and web applications.
+Learning Focus on feature engineering, Agentic RAGs retrieval, and inference optimization has enabled to deliver scalable and accurate model and web applications.

 ---